-We're having fun featuring a new letter each week in our house, and since this is Veggie Buds Club plenty of our activities feature healthy veggies and fruit!
-Below find 7 activities that teach your preschool-aged kids about the letter "A" (and that veggies and fruit are fun!).
+We hope you enjoy these 7 activities that teach your preschool-aged kids about the letter "A" (and that veggies and fruit are fun!).
 1. Read Books!Here are some of our recommended books featuring veggies & fruit and the letter "A":

 2. "A" is for Apple CraftBoth my 2 and 4 year old had fun with this craft!
 I cut out some apple seed shapes and drew the lower case letter "a" and apple stem on construction paper.
 My 4 year old was able to trace the word "Apple", cut out the "a" and stem and use a glue stick to put the picture together.
 I assisted my 2 year old through the whole craft, he particularly enjoyed using the glue stick!
 3. Letter "A" TracingDownload this FREE Letter "A" Tracing Sheet below: ![]()

 4. Make Applesauce!Enjoy this simple kid-friendly recipe for Applesauce (we added a carrot because this is Veggie Buds Club!).
 Your kids can help peel and chop the apples and carrot.
 Have them measure and add the apple juice and then observe the rest of the process.
-Ingredients:
+Ingredients

 5. Letter "A" Coloring PagesDownload these FREE Letter "A" Coloring Pages! ![]()

 6. Apple-Toothpick BuildingHere is a simple and fun "snacktivity" that is great for fine motor skills, problem solving, and encourages healthy eating.
 My 2 year old is not an apple fan (he's more of a berries and grapes guy) and he totally ate up these apple chunks on toothpicks!
 7. Apple Oxidation Science ExperimentThis is a simple science experiment for young kids!
 Even if they're too young to process why oxidation happens, it is still great to expose them to the idea of a "science experiment" and "observation".
 Make sure they observe what the apple halves look like at the beginning of the experiment vs. the end!
+Materials Needed

 There are compounds in apples that turn brown when they are exposed to air which contain oxygen.
 This process is called oxidation.
 If you add an acid to the apple this prevents oxidation, and lemons are very acidic.
+Want your kids to eat more veggies?

 1 Comment